Hello there! This is the fourth in a series of blogposts detailing the work I will be doing for the Tor Project as part of Google Summer of Code 2023.

 This has made the download manager much more robust, as I do see that on occasion one or two requests do indeed trigger a retry.

-While working on the obfs4 connection checker, it was suggested that
+While working on the obfs4 connection checker, it was suggested

-more suitable, since ChanMgr
+API would be more suitable, since ChanMgr does some

-just irrelevant for this use case.
+setup steps that are just irrelevant for this use case.

-The ChannelFactory
+The ChannelFactory trait in

-defines an interface through which I can build a channel.
-Exposing this
+tor-chanmgr defines an interface through which I can

-will allow me to directly create a Channel.
-This
+me to directly create a Channel.
+This API is exposed in

-MR and is currently not merged.
+this MR and is currently not merged.

 This week was also fairly eventful, I ended up working on a lot of the review notes I got on the DNS resolver, fix up download manager, learn and work around the Rust compiler's rules to implement better design practices in my programs and made another MR upstream.